 They have since then topped that with the 5 Cosmic Events That Could Kill You Before Lunch article.
 You could wake up one morning just like any other day, and before you've had lunch humanity has been made extinct so thoroughly that there is no trace of us left.

-Even worse (medically and mentally) are phobias so deep you don't know why you have them.
+Phobias so deep you don't know why you have them.
 With most fears, psychology can convince you that, for example, bridges don't collapse very often.
 However, if you don't know why you are scared, you have to start from the very beginning, and everything that will possibly be the thing that you fear will scare you.
 It gets to a point where anything about what you fear can send you into a panic attack, even if it's about, to follow the first example, the most stable bridge in the world.

 The Sacculina barnacle, as described by Stephen Jay Gould.
 It first sticks its needle into a crab, which then injects as little as one cell into the crab's nervous system.
 This cell then creates a network of tendrils, plus an externa that mimics the crab's own egg container.
 It then feminises the crab, drains its resources, and reduces it to little more than a cleaner, food supply, and transport system.
 The kicker?
 The crab doesn't even realize something's wrong; it honestly believes the externa is its own eggs, cleaning it and creating currents to help scatter the next generation of Sacculina.
 Evolution being fundamentally unpredictable, how do we know there isn't a human version?